simontoens/bazel-eclipse/docs/using_the_feature_launching.md

 Follow these steps:

-1. Navigate to *Run As...* and click on the *Bazel Target* option
+1. Navigate to *Run As...* and click the *New* button for *Bazel Target*
+1. Select the project, and then the test target from the drop down.
+1. You should now be able to run the test.

-1. Alternatively, you can use the shortcuts to run/debug Bazel targets For Mac:
+Alternatively, you can use the shortcuts to run/debug Bazel targets For Mac:
 ```
 Bazel Target run: COMMAND+ALT+X, B